When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Introduction

-These innovations allow us to significantly improve the scale and accuracy of programmer de-anonymization compared to Rosenblum et al.'s work.
-We performed experiments with a controlled dataset collected from Google Code Jam, allowing a direct comparison since the same dataset was used in the previous work.
+These innovations allow us to de-anonymize a large set of real-world programmers with high accuracy.
+We perform experiments with a controlled dataset collected from Google Code Jam (GCJ), allowing a direct comparison to previous work that used samples from GCJ.
 The results of these experiments are discussed in detail in Section~\ref{sec:experiments}.
-Specifically; for an equivalent accuracy we are able to distinguish between {\em thirty times} as many candidate programmers (600 vs. 20) while utilizing a smaller number of training samples per programmer.
+Specifically; we can distinguish between {\em thirty times} as many candidate programmers (600 vs. 20) with higher accuracy, while utilizing less training data and much fewer stylistic features (53) per programmer.
 The accuracy of our method degrades gracefully as the number of programmers increases, and we present experiments with as many as 600 programmers.
+Similarly, we are able to tolerate scarcity of training data: our accuracy for de-anonymizing sets of 20 candidate programmers with just a single training sample per programmer is over 75\%.

-Third, we find that traditional binary obfuscation, enabling compiler optimizations, or stripping debugging symbols in executable binaries results in only a modest decrease in classification accuracy.
+Third, we find that traditional binary obfuscation, enabling compiler optimizations, or stripping debugging symbols in executable binaries results in only a modest decrease in de-anonymization accuracy.
 These results, described in Section~\ref{sec:compExp}, are an important step toward establishing the practical significance of the method.

 The fact that coding style survives compilation is unintuitive, and may leave the reader wanting a ``sanity check" or an explanation for why this is possible.
 In Section~\ref{subsec:reconstruction}, we present several experiments that help illuminate this mystery.
-First, we show that decompiled source code {\em isn't} necessarily similar to the original source code in terms of the features that we use; rather, the feature vector obtained from disassembly and decompilation can be used to {\em predict}, using machine learning, the features in the original source code.
+First, we show that decompiled source code {\em is not} necessarily similar to the original source code in terms of the features that we use; rather, the feature vector obtained from disassembly and decompilation can be used to {\em predict}, using machine learning, the features in the original source code.
 Even if no individual feature is well preserved, there is enough information in the vector as a whole to enable this prediction.
 On average, the cosine similarity between the original feature vector and the reconstructed vector is over 80\%.
 Further, we investigate factors that are correlated with coding style being well-preserved, and find that more skilled programmers are more fingerprintable.
 This suggests that programmers gradually acquire their own unique style as they gain experience.